 Every manager was required to select at least one project.
 I explained to them that this project would be assigned as one of their business development goals in their annual performance reviews.

 I created a concise reporting form.
-I designed it so that each of their progress reports would be included on the same form.
+I designed it so that each of their progress reports would be included in the same form.
 I required them to send in a report every four months.
-At the end, they were required to assemble their project in a professional written format and present it to their peers and me.
+At the end, they were required to assemble their project in a professionally written format and present it to their peers and me.
 That way the entire team would learn and benefit from each other’s projects.